-One Indian study suggest that high doses of green tea extract might cause potential impairment in the functioning of thyroid gland.
+One Indian study suggests that high doses of green tea extract might cause potential impairment in the functioning of the thyroid gland.

 8. Heart problems

-The caffeine in the green tea is known to stimulate the heart and causes the heart rate to speed up.
-This leads to irregular fast heart beat, a condition which is known a tachycardia.
-You will be able to sense your heart beat more than normal and it feels as if your heart is pounding on your chest.
-This condition is also known as palpitation may results in severe chest pain.
-Changes in your normal heart beat rate could prove to be a severe threat.
+The caffeine in green tea is known to stimulate the heart and causes the heart rate to speed up.
+This leads to the irregular fast heartbeat, a condition which is known a tachycardia.
+You will be able to sense your heartbeat more than normal and it feels as if your heart is pounding on your chest.
+This condition is also known as palpitation may result in severe chest pain.
+Changes in your normal heartbeat rate could prove to be a severe threat.

 Though studies widely suggest that green tea is actually beneficial to diabetic condition, there are a handful of studies that suggest the contrast too.
 A few number of studies conducted using green tea , the extracts and the catechin component showed adverse results in treating the type 2 diabetes.
 The results were again adverse when studies were conducted to protect healthy individuals from diabetes.